rust-lang/log/rfcs/0000-structured-logging.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-## Capturing structured logs
+## Logging structured key-value pairs

 Structured logging is supported in `log` by allowing typed key-value pairs to be associated with a log record.

-### Structured vs unstructured

 A `;` separates structured key-value pairs from values that are replaced into the message:

 ```rust
 info!(